Nick Chubb Player Prop Bets for NFL Week 9 | Cleveland vs. Cincinnati 11/7/2021

 Matchup vs. Cincinnati

-- Chubb's 93.4 rushing yards per game over his five career matchups against the Bengals are 93.4 more yards than his over/under in Sunday's game.
+- Over his five career matchups against them, Chubb has averaged 93.4 rushing yards against the Bengals, 5.9 more than his over/under in Sunday's game.

-- In two of five games versus the Bengals Chubb has run for a touchdown, and had multiple TDs in one of those two games.
+- Chubb, in five matchups versus the Bengals, has run for a TD twice (including multiple scores in one game).

-- The Bengals have the NFL's seventh-ranked defense against the run, allowing 94.4 yards per game.
+- The Bengals have the NFL's seventh-ranked defense against the run, surrendering 94.4 yards per game.

-- This season the Bengals are ranked 15th in the league in rushing touchdowns allowed (seven).
+- This year the Bengals have allowed seven rushing TDs.
+They are ranked 15th in the league in that category.

 Recent Performances

-- Against the Steelers last week, Chubb rushed 16 times for 61 yards.
+- In last week's matchup with the Steelers, Chubb rushed for 61 yards on 16 carries.

-- Over his last three outings, Chubb has run for 61 yards on 16 carries (20.3 ypg), with zero touchdowns.
+- Over his last three games, Chubb has rushed for 61 yards (20.3 per game) on 16 carries.

 Chubb's Cleveland Teammates